 Fig. 56 Driver with properly positioned seat belt has good protection if the brakes are applied suddenly

-Seat belts that have been fastened correctly can make a big difference.
+and safety warnings Seat belts that have been fastened correctly can make a big difference.
 Seat belts, if fastened properly, hold the vehicle occupants in the correct sitting positions and considerably reduce the kinetic energy in the event of an accident.
 Seat belts also help to prevent uncontrolled movements which could lead to severe injuries.
 In addition, properly worn seat belts reduce the danger of being thrown from the vehicle .

 Passengers wearing seat belts correctly benefit greatly from the ability of the belts to reduce the kinetic energy.
 The front crumple zones and other passive safety features (such as the airbag system) are also designed to reduce kinetic energy.
 The amount of energy will thus decrease and reduce the risk of injury.